endtrippy/llamaNotes/README.md

 - `/api/index.js`: Express server file for handling backend operations.
 - `.env`: Environment variables file (not included in the repository for security reasons).
 - `package.json`: Lists the project dependencies and scripts.
+- `nodemon.json`: Configuration file for what nodemon should watch/ignore.
 - `vercel.json`: Configuration file for Vercel deployment.

 ## How to Contribute